martinju/website/content/authors/admin/_index.md

 ---
 bio: My research interests is currently oriented around Explainable AI (XAI) with particular emphasis on Shapley values.
-#I also work with point processes, machine learning, and network analysis.
+I also work with machine learning, point processes and network analysis.
 #education:
 #  courses:
 #  - course: PhD in Mathematical Statistics